holidayextras/culture/technical-planning-meeting.md

 ##### Part 3 - After the TPM

-* Following the TPM, the engineer discusses the outcome with the Pod Lead and/ or key stakeholders to agree next steps and confirm business value
+* Following the TPM, the engineer discusses the outcome with the Pod Lead and/ or key stakeholders to agree next steps and confirm business impact
 * Pod Leads prioritise the work as appropriate
 * Once the TPM template has been completed in full, circulate a link with the TL;DR section to relevant groups (e.g. webit email group)